haskell/pvp/pvp-faq.md

 2009, whereas the first incarnation of the PVP was already conceived [3 years earlier in late 2006](https://mail.haskell.org/pipermail/haskell/2006-November/018762.html).

-The basic goals of SemVer and PVP are very similiar, namely, to **provide a formal specification for version numbers to make it possible to specify version bounds for dependency management** (c.f.
+The basic goals of SemVer and PVP are very similar, namely, to **provide a formal specification for version numbers to make it possible to specify version bounds for dependency management** (c.f.
 [Why Use Semantic Versioning?](http://semver.org/#why-use-semantic-versioning)).